Portsmouth, IOW and Southampton Connect 5 Mental Health & Wellbeing Training programme

 This course is currently fully subsidised by Portsmouth IOW and Southampton Council Public Health Team and is therefore free to all organisations until Dec 2022.

 Course dates are currently being set up for Portsmouth, IOW and Southampton.
-Soon you will be able to book directly via our Eventbrite form on this page.
+You can now book directly via our Eventbrite form.

-If you’d like to know more about Connect 5 or book a closed course for a group of people from your organisation then contact us on [email protected] using SIPC5 as the title of the email.
+If you’d like to know more about Connect 5 or to book a closed course for a group of people from your organisation then contact us on [email protected]

 Further info about Connect 5